A practical guide to your Zendesk GPT setup

 Start with simulation, not speculation

-You wouldn't want to unleash a brand-new bot on your customers without having some idea of how it will perform, right?
-The ability to test your AI on your own historical ticket data is a huge advantage.
+The ability to test your AI on your own historical ticket data is a significant benefit.
 It lets you see which types of questions are easy for the AI to handle and which ones still need a human touch.
-This data-driven approach allows you to fine-tune the AI's responses and confidently predict your automation rate before you go live.
-It turns a guessing game into a calculated decision.
+This data-driven approach allows you to fine-tune the AI's responses and confidently predict your automation rate.
+It turns implementation into a calculated, strategic decision.

 Ensure your knowledge is up to date